Dasharo/docs/docs/variants/msi_z690/initial-deployment.md

 # Initial Deployment

-Initial deployment of Dasharo firmware on ASUS KGPE-D16 can be done:
+Initial deployment of Dasharo firmware on MSI PRO Z690-A (WIFI) (DDR4) can be done:

 * using DTS v1.1.0,
 * manually.